What is the Future of Nursing: Campaign for Action?

 How did the Campaign for Action come to be?

 The Campaign for Action launched shortly after the release of the IOM report, which was the product of a two-year effort by the IOM and RWJF, the Initiative on the Future of Nursing, to address the challenges facing the nursing profession.
 At the center of this effort was an 18-member expert committee led by former Health and Human Services Secretary Donna E. Shalala.
 The committee’s report provides a blueprint for transforming the nursing profession to improve the quality of health care and the way it is delivered.
 The Future of Nursing: Campaign for Action builds on recommendations in The Future of Nursing: Leading Change, Advancing Health.

-What did the IOM report say, and why is it important?
+What did the Future of Nursing IOM report say, and why is it important?

 The Future of Nursing identifies the nursing profession—whose more than three million members make it the largest health care profession—as central to efforts to remake the U.S. health care system so that all Americans have access to high-quality and cost-effective care.
 To help achieve this, the report concludes that: